-Sweet and sour tofu with sesame prawn toast were integral parts of my perfect junk food takeaway meals for years back in the UK.
-When I moved to Vietnam, and made the decision to become Vegan I didn’t know if I’d ever experience the joy of these takeaway classics again.
-Now, with some practice, I’ve now perfected a 100% vegan sweet and sour tofu with sesame toast, and it’s surprisingly easy to make.
+Sweet and sour prawn balls with sesame prawn toast were integral parts of my perfect junk food takeaway meals for years back in the UK.
+When I moved to Vietnam, and made the decision to become Vegan I didn’t know if I’d ever experience the joy of these tasty classics again.
+Now, with some practice, I’ve perfected a 100% vegan sweet and sour tofu with sesame (not) prawn toast, and it’s surprisingly easy to make.
 I’ve even served it to meat-eaters who were equal parts confused and impressed with how authentic it tasted.

-You’ll need vegan prawns or shrimp, made from konjac, for this recipe — luckily, that’s available at most large Asian supermarkets, as well as vegan specialty stores.
-If you live in the U.S., May Wah Vegetarian Market makes some and ships nationwide.
-If you can’t find or don’t want to use vegan seafood substitutes, you can substitute smoked tofu on the toast, it’s just as delicious.
+If you can get vegan prawns or shrimps, it will be the most realistic.
+You can get them at most Asian supermarkets, as well as vegan specialty stores.
+If you can’t find or don’t want to use vegan seafood substitutes, switch out smoked tofu on the toast, it’s just as delicious.

 Sweet and Sour Tofu